deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Okay, well what makes you think you're right for Pararescue?."

 Adam's brow creased as he really started to feel his muscles working.
 The weighted vest was making all the difference.
-"I'm going to work damn hard for this." he said. "if I have to stay on this…" he grunted "…bar 'til I'm twenty to prove that, I damn well will."
+"I'm going to work damn hard for this." he said. "if I have to stay on this..." he grunted "...bar 'til I'm twenty to prove that, I damn well will."

 "You think you can work that hard?"